A growing district, the Fraser Valley is home to quaint, independent breweries, craft stores, and vibrant farmland.

 View beauty at its finest at this Regional Park.
 You can learn more about it here.

 Did you know that Fort Langley holds Vancouver’s only fort?

 Parks Canada has brought around the concept of oTENTik’s, a mix of A-Frame cabins and prospector tents raised up from the ground.

 Water resistant and fully set up from the inside, it’s the perfect staycation.
 There are five OTENTik’s, each with a different theme related to the heritage of the various workers that have dedicated themselves to Fort Langley: First Nations, Hawaiian, French-Canadian Voyageurs, North American Gold Prospectors, and the Scottish Boat Builder’s.

 Available from May to October, each unit holds up to six people.
 Booking starts January 3rd, so call and book today for this once in a lifetime opportunity!
 You can learn more about it here.

 No, not the ride at the PNE.

 Hells Gate is a narrow, thrashing stream that forces 750 million litres of water that goes through a 33 metre wide passage in the Fraser Canyon.
 It was given its name after one of Simon Fraser’s comments during his treacherous trek for a better route during the fur trading days.

-Considering that Canada just celebrated its 150th birthday, it’s impressive that the powerhouse at Stave Falls is 100 years old —almost as old as the country itself.
+Considering that Canada is only 153 years old, it’s impressive that the powerhouse at Stave Falls is 100 years old —almost as old as the country itself.